Cycling event: One Harrogate shop to close for nine days

 Although the high number of visitors staying in Harrogate’s hotels and guest houses is expected to boost the town centre, some are concerned that not everyone will benefit.

-One business, in fact, has told the Harrogate Advertiser it is going to close for all nine days of the UCI Road World Championships.
+One business, in fact, has told the Harrogate Advertiser it is taking pro-active action and it intends to close for all nine days of the UCI Road World Championships.

 What one Harrogate business says about UCI cyling event